Deep Bayesian Future Fusion for Self-Supervised, High-Resolution, Off-Road Mapping: Introduction

 \item We propose a scalable data-generation protocol for self-supervised, dense map completion.
 With that, we generate a large-scale dataset comprising high-resolution (i.e. 2 cm) (raw input / dense label) pairs for RGB and height by fusing the future map information (i.e. future-fusion).

 \item We refine and complete the input BEV maps with an efficient convolutional-recurrent mechanism, which is a realization of the well-known Bayes filter \cite{prbook}.
+We demonstrate that this recurrent method outperforms the conventional counterparts that predict the map in a single shot.
 We call this framework \textbf{Deep Bayesian Future-Fusion (DBFF)}.

-\item We validate the DBFF map on the downstream task of vehicle dynamics prediction for offroad navigation, and demonstrate more than 20\% relative improvement.
+\item We validate the DBFF map and learned features on the downstream task of costmap estimation for off-road navigation, demonstrating improved performance.

+\item We qualitatively show that the DBFF encoder features contain distinctive information about terrain categories and noise and sparsity in the maps learned purely in a self-supervised manner.

 \end{itemize}